temporalio/sdk-ruby/README.md

 * A worker uses the same client that is used for other Temporal things.
 * This just shows providing an activity class, but there are other forms, see the "Activities" section for details.
-* The `workflow_executor` defaults to `Temporalio::Worker::WorkflowExecutor::Ractor.instance` which intentionally does
-  not work during this beta period.
-Therefore, during this beta period, opting in to `Temporalio::Worker::WorkflowExecutor::ThreadPool.default` is required explicitly.
 * The worker `run` method accepts an optional `Temporalio::Cancellation` object that can be used to cancel instead or in addition to providing a block that waits for completion.
 * The worker `run` method accepts a `shutdown_signals` array which will trap the signal and start shutdown when